Origami: The Timeless Japanese Art of Paper Folding

 Origami in the Modern World

 Origami continues to inspire across various fields beyond art, thanks to its principles of foldability, efficiency, and elegance.
-It has influenced fashion, architecture, product packaging, and even space exploration.
-Engineers use origami principles to design foldable structures such as solar panels for satellites and compact stents for medical applications.
+In today’s world, the influence of origami can be seen in cutting-edge areas such as fashion, architecture, and space exploration.

 Discover the Meaning Behind the Folds